DaDaDadeo/Cycle-Print-To-PDF/README.md

 THEORY OF OPERATION

-The GET CYCLE device boots up using the Raspbian “wheezy” 2012-10-28 operating system.
+The Batch-Capture device boots up using the Raspbian “wheezy” 2012-10-28 operating system.
 The 4GB operating system image is loaded on a 8GB SD card and the remaining partition is exanded to use the remaining 4GB for storage.

 During the bootup process, a shell script application startprocess.sh starts the two programs essential to the operation of the device.

-The application startprocess.sh loads the two primary GET CYCLE applications, getcycle and serial_to_tcp.py.
+The application startprocess.sh loads the two primary Batch-Capture applications, Batch-Capture and serial_to_tcp.py.
 The shell script provides the opening commands for the two applications with the required arguments (configurations).
 The startprocess.sh application is part of the three programs that can be edited by the programmer.

-One of the GET CYCLE functions is to receive serial data from a printer port of a controller, store the data to a file named active_log.txt and at the same time forward the data to an Ethernel printer port.
+One of the Batch-Capture functions is to receive serial data from a printer port of a controller, store the data to a file named active_log.txt and at the same time forward the data to an Ethernel printer port.
 The data is not filtered or changed.
 The application that performs this is the serial_to_tcp.py program.

-The getcycle application is a compiled binary program using C programming language.
+The Batch-Capture application is a compiled binary program using C programming language.
 The function is to periodically check the text file active_log.txt and determine whether a cycle has started and ended.
-The getcycle application at first only reads the text file.
+The Batch-Capture application at first only reads the text file.
 However, if the received data is not from a cycle print, the text is cleared on the next periodic interval.
 This is to eliminate any non-cycle prints from the Getinge controller such as calibration and test printer functions.
 If the print data is verified as a cycle, the file will continue to be periodically checked